-If you need any help setting up events on the web site then please contact our Events Officer.
+If you need any help setting up events on the web site then please contact our Website Manager.

 Most groups send out reminders of their events to people on their mailing list.
 This can easily be done from the website and is very effective at prompting people to attend events.

-If you are organising a special event (e.g. a weekend or special activity) please tell the Editor who can make it a featured event and give it further publicity.
+If you are organising a special event (e.g. a weekend or special activity) please tell the Magazine Editor on the Committee who can make it a featured event and give it further publicity.

-Some groups have successfully advertised selected events on other websites and local venues – contact the Publicity Officer for further ideas.
+Some groups have successfully advertised selected events on other websites and local venues – contact the Marketing Officer on the Committee for further ideas.

 Suitability and preparation

 A person who is not suitably equipped and prepared for an event is a potential hazard to themselves and to others.
 The event leader is entitled to refuse to allow someone to participate if they prejudice the safety of the event.

 Such decisions are often borderline and you may wish to ask the views of other participants.
 If you allow a person to participate it is essential that you tell them of your concerns and make it clear that the decision is theirs and that they have to accept responsibility for themselves.